saltstack/salt-user-guide/docs/topics/scheduler.rst

           pillar:
             site: example.com
         splay:
           start: 10
           end: 15

 Schedule by date and time
 _________________________

-Frequency of jobs can also be specified using date strings supported by the Python dateutil library.
+The frequency of jobs can also be specified using date strings supported by the Python ``dateutil`` library.

-This requires the Python dateutil library to be installed.
-This will schedule the command: ``state.sls bind`` at 5:00 PM minion localtime.
+This schedules the command ``state.sls bind`` at 5:00 PM minion localtime:

 .. code-block:: sls